Special Offers Available!

 John Tomkins, Principal Bassoon since 2002, has participated in many music festivals including the National Orchestral Institute and the Tanglewood Music Center.
 Mr. Tomkins also serves as Principal Bassoon of the Sioux City Symphony Orchestra and is the Bassoon Instructor at Augustana University and University of Sioux Falls.

-Christopher Hill has been the SDSO’s Principal Clarinet since 1987 and has performed with the Philadelphia Orchestra, the New Sousa Band, Carousel National Tour, and the Evita World Tour.
-He is also conductor of the Sioux Falls Municipal Band and is the designer of the Chadich-Hill mouthpiece.
-The 2018-19 season celebrates Mr. Hill’s 32nd season with the SDSO.
+Christopher Hill has been the SDSO’s principal clarinetist since 1987, has performed with the Baltimore Symphony, Philadelphia Orchestra, New Sousa Band, Carousel National Tour, and the Evita World Tour.
+He is the conductor of the Sioux Falls Municipal Band, and the designer of his own line of clarinet mouthpieces.
+He teaches at Augustana University, and has taught masterclasses at Peabody, USC, and other universities.

 Daniel Kitchens, SDSO Principal Horn, completed his BM in Performance from Texas Christian University and his Postgraduate Diploma in Performance from the Royal College of Music in London.
 Mr. Kitchens has performed with the Fort Worth Symphony Orchestra, the Dallas Chamber Symphony, the Omaha Symphony, as well as many other regional orchestras.
 The 2018-19 season marks his third with the SDSO.